18F/handbook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 ## Practice Area Meetings

 These meetings happen at regular interval and you will be invited to attend the ones that are most appropriate for your practice area.

-- Engineering
-- Project Management
-- DevOps
-- User Experience
-- Diversity, Equity, and Inclusion
-- Hiring
+For details, see the CivicActions Primary Google Calendar and the [practice area page](../../04-how-we-work/practice-areas/README.md).